isomerpages/moe-methodistgirlssch/_open-house/MGS Welcomes You.md

 Welcome to MGS, a place where education and character-building go hand in hand.

-Experience firsthand what makes MGS such a special place.
+Come and experience firsthand what makes MGS such a special place.
 Our Open House will give you the opportunity to explore our campus, learn about our programs, meet our faculty, and interact with our students.

 Join us on **April 29**, between **9 AM to 1 PM**, for an informative and enjoyable tour of our campus.